calliestump/EpicodusFriday8/README.md

 ## By _Callie Stump_
 ---
 ## 🚩 **Description**
-This is a console application that allows the user to choose how many loaves of bread & how many pastrys they would like to order.
+This is a console application that allows the user to choose how many loaves of bread & how many pastry's they would like to order.
 When run, the user is prompt with a welcome message and a menu including prices and deals.
-Pierre's Bakery offers a deal for each item; buy two bread loaves, get one free & buy one pastry for $2.00 or three for $5.00.
+Pierre's Bakery offers a deal for each category; buy two bread loaves, get one free & buy one pastry for $2.00 or three for $5.00.

 ## **Technologies Used**
 * C# V:7.3